 This course is only accessible for BA Japanstudies students.
 Students must have successfully completed their propedeuse, two BA2 seminars and the course Texts IIb.

-critical use of English and Japanese academic texts to make an argument,
+make critical use of English and Japanese academic sources

 Mode of instruction